sr-gi/bolt13/13-watchtowers.md

 `appointment_slots` and `subscription_period` are requested by the user to reduce the number of messages exchanged by the two parties whilst allowing for high customisation.
 Otherwise the tower will need to inform the user of what type of services he can apply for.

 `appointment_max_size` defines what is the maximum size of an appointment.
-The tower is efectively charging for storage over time, so if an appointment exceeds `appointment_max_size` it will be count as `ceil(len(appointment)/appointment_max_size)`.
+The tower is effectively charging for storage over time, so if an appointment exceeds `appointment_max_size` it will be count as `ceil(len(appointment)/appointment_max_size)`.

 Once the user is registered, the tower will be able to identify him by doing EC recovery on his signed requests.
-Message signing and EC recover is performed using the current approach followed by lnd and c-lightning.
+Message signing and EC recover is performed using the current approach followed by [lnd and c-lightning](#data-serialisationa-and-signing).

 If a user fills all his appointment slots, or need to keep the data in the tower for longer than the `subscription_period`, he may need to top up his subscription.